| Brussels Griffons: the most honest dog breed review you'll ever find. Information about Brussels Griffon personality and behavior. |

 Most Brussels Griffons are fine with other family pets, but if they perceive an invasion of their space by a strange dog, they can display great ferocity, though it is mostly bluff and bluster.

+This is not an eager-to-please breed!
 The Brussels Griffon has a clever mind of his own and without a firm hand can be demanding and manipulative.

 Training him to walk calmly on a leash may take time and patience, for he can be obstinate and may pitch a fit of acrobatic leaping and flinging himself about.

-- Is small and easy to carry, yet sturdy
+- Is easy to carry

 - Looks like a little terrier